 There are also other hormones involved.
 For a Facebook discussion with James Krieger that led to the updating of this post, see https://www.facebook.com/james.krieger1/posts/10153228943648587

-P.P.S.
 Inter-personal variations in postprandial hyperinsulinaemia, postprandial sleepiness & energy out explain the inter-personal variations in weight gain seen under hypercaloric conditions.
+See Bray et al shows that a calorie *is* a calorie (where weight change is concerned).

-P.P.P.S.
-Insulin Resistance can be fixed in the long-term.
+Insulin Resistance can be fixed.
 See Insulin Resistance: Solutions to problems.

-Type 2 Diabetes can be fixed in the long-term.
+Type 2 Diabetes can also be fixed.
 See Reversing type 2 diabetes, the lecture explaining T2D progression, and how to treat it.